 Current Research Focuses:

-• Multiscale modeling of composite materials
+• Multiscale modeling and design of aerospace materials and structures

 Recent news: